chaos-polymtl/lethe/doc/source/examples/rpt/tuning-parameters-with-nomad/tuning-parameters-with-nomad.rst

 -------------------------
 In this example, using the NOMAD optimization software and the experimental data, we are going to tune the three unknowns (:math:`R, \tau`, and :math:`\mu_r`) of our studied system.

-The illustration below depicts the geometry of the vessel, the detector, and tthe path traveled by the particle in our system:
+The illustration below depicts the geometry of the vessel, the detector, and the path travelled by the particle in our system:

 .. image:: images/system_from_above.png
     :alt: The geometry
     :align: center
     :name: geometry_description

-As discussed in the previous example (`Photon Count Calculation in a Cylindrical Vessel <../photon-count-calculation-in-a-cylindrical-vessel/photon-count-calculation-in-a-cylindrical-vessel.html>`_), when a particle travels in the cylindrical reactor, its corresponding photon count (:math:`C`) measured by the detector varies according to the following relation:
+As discussed in the previous example (`Photon Count Calculation in a Cylindrical Vessel <../photon-count-calculation-in-a-cylindrical-vessel/photon-count-calculation-in-a-cylindrical-vessel.html>`_), when a particle travels in a cylindrical reactor, its corresponding photon count (:math:`C`) measured by the detector varies according to the following relation:

 .. math::
     C = \frac{T \nu R \phi \xi_i (\vec{X})}{1 + \tau \nu R \phi \xi_i (\vec{X})}